yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ### Database Inputs

 - `@DbA` (Baseline database)
-  The database containing Query Store data from the **lower compatibility level** replay.
+  The database containing Query Store data from the **LowerCL** replay.
   Example: `DemoDB_CL120`

 - `@DbB` (Candidate database)
-  The database containing Query Store data from the **higher compatibility level** replay.
+  The database containing Query Store data from the **HigherCL** replay.
   Example: `DemoDB_CL170`

 These two databases are treated as independent evidence sources.
 The script never assumes that `query_id` or `plan_id` values match between them.
 Correlation happens through the grouping strategy (`@GroupBy`).